 This is a two-class sequence that introduces students to problem solving and program design.
-Topics include problem solving, types and expressions, control structures, libraries, functions, parameter passing and array processing while presenting fundamental algorithms for various applications in science and business.
+Topics include problem solving, types and expressions, control structures, libraries, functions, parameter passing, and array processing while presenting fundamental algorithms for various applications in science and business.
 Cross-listed as CIS 116, 117.
+2 lecture and 2 laboratory hours required to be taken in the same semester.